ibm-cloud-docs/vpc/block_storage_vpc_faq.md

 {: faq}
 {: #faq-block-storge-rbv}

-Boot volume capacity can be increased up to 250 GB during instance provisioning or later, by directly modifying the boot volume.
+Boot volume capacity can be increased during instance provisioning or later, by directly modifying the boot volume.
+The maximum capacity for boot volumes that use the first-generation volume profiles such as `general-purpose` or `custom` is 250 GB.
+When you use the second-generation `sdp` profile, your boot volume size can be up to 32,000 GB.
 This feature applies to instances that are created from stock or custom images.
 You can also specify a larger boot volume capacity when you create an instance template.
 For more information, see [Increasing boot volume capacity](/docs/vpc?topic=vpc-expanding-block-storage-volumes#resize-boot-volumes).

 ## Can I change boot volume capacity for an existing instance?
 {: faq}